 That aside, let’s see what we can do to make CV good.

 Make it easy for people to contact you.
 Add your contact details right up on top of the CV.
 Full name, telephone number, Skype, Email, and LinkedIn if you have it.
 A Blog or an online portfolio is a good thing to list here as well.
 Don’t put too much though.
-Either Skype or a phone number should be enough, and links to websites with relevant information only.
+Either Skype or a phone number should be enough and links to websites with the relevant information only.

 Don’t include your birthdate, age, marital status, and kids unless specific country allows/demands that.
 Some European countries actually forbid companies from asking for this information.
 Inform yourself.

 Tell a short story about who you are and what you love to do.
 At this point, you should already know which is the company you’re applying to.
 Can you find things you both like or value?
 Put that there, but keep it really short and sweet.
 It should be more of a statement than a novel, and it should show your personality, not show off more skills or character traits.